HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 The protein might do something different or may be incapable of doing anything.

-A single mutation changing the function of a single protein molecule can have a significant effect on the phenotype.
+A single mutation changing the function of a single protein molecule can have a significant effect on the phenotype if the genotype is incorrect.

 Note that most mutations have no effect on an organism's phenotypes.